AKeyNo/live-ideas/README.md

 ## Installation

-In your favorite shell, type the following in order once Docker has been configured in the repository.
+In your favorite shell, type the following in order.

 ```
 git clone https://github.com/AKeyNo/live-ideas.git